jaegertracing/jaeger/CONTRIBUTING.md

     sampling/
     zipkincore/
-  travis/                   - Travis scripts called in .travis.yml glide.yaml                - Glide is the project's dependency manager mkdocs.yml                - MkDocs builds the documentation in docs/
+  travis/                   - Travis scripts called in .travis.yml Gopkg.toml                - Dep is the project's dependency manager mkdocs.yml                - MkDocs builds the documentation in docs/
 ```